NBowlin/Unity_Coordinate_Mapping/README.md

 **Include a Planet layer:**
 In order for the the plotting to work properly, you must add a `Planet` layer to your project, and set the created planet to use that layer.
 You can add a layer by going to `Edit > Project Settings > Tags and Layers`.

-**Note**: In order to use any of the Global Coordinate Mapper scripts in code you must include the namespace by adding `using CoordinateMapper` to the top of your script.
+**Note**: In order to use any of the Coordinate Mapper scripts in code you must include the namespace by adding `using CoordinateMapper` to the top of your script.

 ## Visualization Options
 Coordinate Mapper provides two different paths to visualizing data.
 A default visualizer and a custom visualizer.
 The default implementation is for users who just want to see their data visualized and don't need to adjust or add anything to the process.
 In order to use the default visualization all you need is data that contains latitude and longitude keys formatted in accordance with any of the supported formats (Outline in *KeyFormat* below).
 The custom visualization is for users who have additional needs in terms of properties used to map points or visual adjustments.